 This wasn’t the Karel Švenk original!
 I almost abandoned the project, but I realized how effective the brilliant use of satire to address such a serious topic could be.
-Today, with fewer and fewer Holocaust survivors to make their experiences “real,” I felt an imperative to use Švenk‘s biting satire to tell the story.
+Today, with fewer and fewer Holocaust survivors to make their experiences “real,” I felt an imperative to use Švenk‘s biting satire for the stage.

 It was an intriguing (and sometimes tension-producing) challenge to try to reconstruct the last scenes of Švenk’s original plot.
 I have edited, reconstructed, and reimagined my version of The Last Cyclist based on the following sources: Šedová‘s 1961 adaptation of the 1944 cabaret; her 1965 description of the original script; the illustrations made by František Zelenka in Terezín for costumes and sets for the original production; and hints about and allusions to the original cabaret in the recollections of survivors.